PriyankaGowda2005/AI-ML/README.md

 ## 🎯 Learning Objectives

-By the end of this internship program, you will be able to:
+By the end of this self learning program, you will be able to:

 1. ✅ Understand fundamental machine learning concepts
 2. ✅ Implement various ML algorithms (Regression, Classification, Clustering)